Americans drop pay-TV; business matures in weak economy

 The biggest U.S. TV distributor, Comcast Corp, lost 176,000 video subscribers, which was considered an improvement as the rate of losses was better than recent quarters.
 Of the big four distributors Dish Network Corp, the other major satellite provider, said it lost just 10,000 subscribers, also considered an improvement.

 DirecTV for example lost 17 channels from MTV and Nickelodeon parent Viacom for 10 days last month.
-Executives said the loss of that many high-profile networks for such a long period will increase its rate of customer losses when it posts its third-quarter results due three months from now.
+The loss of that many high profile networks for such a long period is bound to have an impact on DirecTV's third quarter results due three months from now.

 The steady parade of customer losses has led to speculation that customers are 'cutting the cord' and dropping the expense of paying for TV altogether.